geraldo-reboucas/nvdbspeedlimit/README.md

 The [NVDB api](https://nvdbapiles-v3.atlas.vegvesen.no/dokumentasjon/) is a REST api where you can grab any data from NVDB, including speed limits, road networks and a bunch of other things.
 Unfortunately, the documentation is in Norwegian.
 We've written some English summaries [here](https://www.vegdata.no/2014/02/19/a-little-note-to-oor-our-international-fans/) and [here](https://nvdbtransportportal.vegdata.no/), we hope you'll find them helpful.

 There are also some quirks involved in mapping from center line representation to individual lanes, eg roads where the traffic in oposite directions are physically separated, but we still store speed limit data on the abstract "center line"  somewhere mid between the physical lanes.
 [More details on these quirks when using data from the NVDB api](./grabbing-from-NVDBapi.md).
-If this doesn't bother you - fine, the NVDB api is by far the most modern and efficient method to keep your system up to date, including fetching only daily updates using the parameter `endret_etter=<ISO datetime string>`
+If this doesn't bother you - fine, the NVDB api is by far the most modern and efficient method to keep your system up to date, including fetching only daily updates using the parameter `endret_etter=<ISO datetime string>`.

 [Our python code exampe](./grab-from-nvdbapi-w-python.md)